 There is an emerging body of evidence – both from the five independent evaluations commissioned by CAP and the self-evaluation reports that all schemes are required to produce – that CAP helps to reduce alcohol-related crime and disorder and the acquisition of alcohol by under-18s.
 In recent years we have also seen significant reductions in weekly drinking among Years 9-11 in CAP schools.

-Typical improvements in the key measures in 2019:
+Typical improvements in the key measures:

 Hastings CAP evaluation